-Explanation: In the above example, we try to implement pgformatter with select and where clause in this example we use some variable with a select clause such as x, y, z, and a and similarly we use n_1, n_2, and n_3 with from clause as well as we also assign values to variable x and y. in this example we wrap option wrap query to a specific length.
+Explanation: In the above example, we try to implement pgformatter with a select and where clause in this example, we use some variable with a select clause such as x, y, z, and a, and similarly, we use n_1, n_2, and n_3 with from clause as well as we also assign values to variable x and y. in this example we wrap option wrap query to a specific length.
 Indentation is not used to count the character.
-We show the end result of the above statement in the following snapshot.
+We show the result of the above statement in the following snapshot.

 Similarly, we can implement other options as follows.

 - Option –C: In this option, we wrap the comments at the specified length by –W. Indentation is including in the wrap of comments.